Batteries

 Choose to reuse

 When next replacing batteries, why not buy rechargeable batteries instead?
 It will save you money and help you waste less.
-If you’d like to find a new home for your electrical items, you could bring them to your local recycling centre (except for Chester Road and Reliance Street) and put them in the donation container, which will then be brought to our Renew Hub.
+Or you can donate some electrical items at your local recycling centre (except for Chester Road) put them in the Renew donation container and help raise money for local good causes.

 Find out more about fire safety…